thor314/obsidian-setup/Getting Started with Obsidian.md

 }
 ```

+But for simply reducing the size of my todo-list, which grows like a weed, I usually just cut-paste the backlog of todos after a certain point into a backlog note.
+This can be accomplished even more quickly with a Quickadd capture for dumping your clipboard into a given note (see quickadd settings for an example).

-You may also want to want to interact with and display information from your Google Calendar in your daily journal.
-There's a [plugin](obsidian://show-plugin?id=google-calendar) for that as well, but it took a half hour of fiddling with the Google Calendar Cloud Platform to set up.
-Being able to display the day's google calendar to remind me of any upcoming meetings is very nice.
+You may also want to want to interact with and display information from your Calendar in your daily journal.
+There's a [Google Calendar](obsidian://show-plugin?id=google-calendar) for that, but it took a half hour of fiddling with the Google Calendar Cloud Platform to set up.
+Being able to display the day's google calendar to remind me of any upcoming meetings is nice.
 You can also use the plugin to set up notes for events in your calendar.
 The following code block lives in my journal template:
 ```gEvent
 date: {{date}}
 type: day
 ```

+Journaling in Obsidian is pretty easy and straight forward.
+You don't have to like writing to make use of the journal features, though they're certainly also nice for writing.
 You may find that journaling and writing in general becomes much easier and more fun when your notes app makes it easy and pleasant to journal.

 ### Self organization
 You probably already have some idea about how you like to do self organization.
 This section is in some ways, a repeat of prior sections.
 The tools and recommendations are largely constant, and this part is really just an excuse for me to ramble about some workflows that might be useful for you.

 a-people.md  a-todos.md  advice  ideas  meme  people  project  quotes  system  thor
+todooooo

 ## Part Three: All the plugins
 There's no turning back.
 You made it 4000+ words into a post about a notes app.
 You've committed to the lifestyle.
 The purple monolith is your friend.
 The purple monolith wants to make you happy.
 You want to make the purple monolith happy.
 You want to extend the purple monolith with nice plugins, and you don't want to waste all week doing it.
 Here's my notes on some nice plugins, and how to fix some user-experience paper cuts.